Billfish in the Indian Ocean: Commercial fishing

-Commercial fishing in the Indian Ocean started in the early 1950s with Japanese fishing yellowfin and bigeye tuna using longlines and they were followed in the late 1960s by fishing fleet from Taiwan, China and The Republic of Korea.
+Commercial fishing in the Indian Ocean started in the early 1950s with Japanese fishing yellowfin and bigeye tuna using longlines and they were followed in the late 1960s by fishing fleets from Taiwan, China and The Republic of Korea.
 Since 1980 European fleet from Spain, Portugal, France and UK started fishing tuna in the Indian Ocean using purse seine.
 Up to the early 1980s over 90% of billfishes were taken as incidental bycatch by long line vessels.
 This has decreased to between 50% and 70% during the past 20 years as billfish catches from offshore gillnet fisheries have become more important for fleets from Iran and Sri Lanka.

 Total billfish catch which averaged 10,000Mt in the 1960s and 1970s increased to 75,000Mt by the 2000s.
 The average catch for 2013-2017 was 113,000Mt with swordfish and Indo-Pacific sailfish accounting for around two thirds of total catches followed by black marlin, blue marlin and striped marlin.
 In the last few years, 75% of all billfish catches were recorded by five countries comprising Indonesia, Iran, India, Sri Lanka and Taiwan, China.
 The methods used for commercial fishing of billfish vary greatly by country with Indonesia, Taiwan China and Spain having mainly longline fleets whereas Iran and Pakistan primarily use gillnets.